 The Necessity of Repentance for Salvation

-We will return to the story of the rich, young ruler.
-But please allow me to continue for a while considering the biblical gospel, biblical grace and biblical salvation.
+We will return to the story of the rich young ruler shortly, but first please allow me to spend more time considering the biblical gospel, biblical grace and biblical salvation.
 Repentance and obedience are part and parcel of all of these and none of them nullifies God’s grace.
 If requiring repentance and obedience for salvation somehow stands in opposition to or nullifies the concept of God’s grace, then Jesus nullified salvation by grace, because He spoke of the necessity of repentance and obedience for salvation.
 First, let’s consider Jesus’ proclamations of repentance.

-Jesus declared that He came to call sinners to repentance (see Luke 5:32).
+Jesus declared that He came to call sinners to repentance (Luke 5:32).
 From the outset of His ministry He preached, “Repent, for the kingdom of heaven is at hand” (Matt.
 4:17).
-Unless His hearers repented, they wouldn’t be ready for the kingdom, over which a King will rule.
+Unless His hearers repented, they wouldn’t be ready for the kingdom over which a King will rule.
 Repentance was an integral part of His message.

-Jesus reproached cities that did not repent at His preaching, telling them that hell was their destiny (see Matt.
+Jesus reproached cities that did not repent at His preaching, warning them that hell was their destiny (Matt.
 11:20-24).
-He declared that His generation would be condemned at their judgment because they did not repent (see Matt.
+He declared that His generation would be condemned at their judgment because they did not repent (Matt.
 12:41).
-He warned people that if they wouldn’t repent, they would perish (see Luke 13:3, 5).
-He revealed that there is joy in heaven over one sinner who repents (see Luke 15:7).
+He warned people that if they wouldn’t repent, they would perish (Luke 13:3, 5).
+He revealed that there is joy in heaven over one sinner who repents (Luke 15:7).
 He commissioned His disciples after His resurrection to preach “repentance for [that is, as a condition of] forgiveness of sins” (Luke 24:47).
 If preaching repentance as a requirement for salvation nullifies God’s grace, then Jesus nullified God’s grace by His preaching.

 What it Means to Repent

-Repentance is too often edited from the gospel today, and when it is mentioned, it is often redefined as being only a change in a person’s mind about who Jesus is, a change that doesn’t necessarily result in any change of his actions.
+Repentance is too often edited from today’s gospel, and when it is mentioned, it is sometimes redefined as being only a change in a person’s mind about who Jesus is, a change that doesn’t necessarily result in any change of a person’s actions.
 But are we really to think that a person could have a change of mind about who Jesus is, now believing that He is the Son of God, the One before whom he must stand to give an account of his life, and it not result in a change in that person’s actions?
-What an absurd thought!
-We might just as well say that a person could believe that his children were trapped in a burning house and it not affect his actions.
+We might just as well claim that a person could believe that his children were trapped in a burning house and it not affect his actions.

-Paul certainly wouldn’t have accepted such a senseless definition of repentance.
+Paul certainly wouldn’t have accepted such an absurd definition of repentance.
 He declared everywhere that people should “repent and turn to God, performing deeds appropriate to repentance” (Acts 26:20, emphasis added).

-Neither would John the Baptist have stood for such obvious heresy.
+Neither would John the Baptist have stood for such an obvious perversion of what it means to repent.
 He told his convicted audience, “Bring forth fruit in keeping with repentance” (Matt.
-3:8), and warned that if they didn’t, they would be cast into hell (see Matt.
+3:8), and warned that if they didn’t, they would be cast into hell (Matt.
 3:10).

-Incidentally, when members of John’s audience once asked what they should do specifically, he responded by telling them to stop breaking the second greatest commandment and repent of greed: “Let the man who has two tunics share with him who has none, and let him who has food do likewise” (Luke 3:11).
+Interestingly, when his listeners once asked what they should do specifically, John responded by telling them to repent of greed: “Let the man who has two tunics share with him who has none, and let him who has food do likewise” (Luke 3:11).

 In fact, practically every specific deed of repentance that John mentioned had something to do with money and greed.
-To the tax-gatherers he said, “Collect no more than what you have been ordered to” (Luke.
-3:12).
-To some soldiers he said, “Do not take money from anyone by force…and be content with your wages” (Luke.
-3:14).
-Greed was such a pervasive sin that it touched the lives of everyone, just as it does today.
-It is so common that even those in the church don’t recognize it.
-Preaching the gospel, as Luke calls it (see Luke 3:18), John made it clear that unless his listeners repented of their greed, they would end up in hell.
-John would have had no theological problem with what Jesus expected of the rich, young ruler.
+To the tax-gatherers he said, “Collect no more than what you have been ordered to” (Luke 3:12).
+To some soldiers he said, “Do not take money from anyone by force…and be content with your wages” (Luke 3:14).
+Greed was such a pervasive sin in his day that it touched the lives of everyone, just as it does today.
+Preaching the gospel, as Luke calls it (Luke 3:18), John made it clear that unless his listeners repented of their greed, they would end up in hell.
+John would have had no theological problem with what Jesus required of the rich young ruler.

 The Necessity of Obedience for Salvation

-Jesus also spoke of the necessity of obedience and holiness for salvation.
+Jesus not only spoke of the necessity of repentance for salvation, He also spoke of the necessity of obedience and holiness for salvation.
 He declared,